 Specific purposes for which BP may use or disclose Personal Information include the purposes of:

 BP will not sell your Personal Information to a third party without your consent.
-BP may sell de-identified, aggregated data to third parties that cannot be used to specifically identify an individual.
+BP may sell or commercialise de-identified, aggregated data to third parties that cannot be used to specifically identify an individual.

 Where BP holds Personal Information about you that it has collected from different sources, BP may combine this personal information into a single record or collection of linked records.
 BP may also combine or share any information that we collect from you with information collected by any of our related bodies corporate (whether within Australia or overseas).